node-pcap/node_pcap/README.md

 You will need `libpcap` installed.
 Most OSX machines seem to have it.
 All major Linux distributions have it available either by default or with a package like `libpcap-dev`.

+The easiest way to get `node_pcap` and its tools is with `npm`:

+    npm install pcap

-Clone the repo somehow, probably like this:
+If you want to hack on the source code, you can get it from github.
+Clone the repo like this:

     git clone git://github.com/mranney/node_pcap.git